intelops/compage/deploy/README.md

     git clone https://github.com/intelops/compage.git
     ```

 2. Navigate to deploy directory and run below script to create docker images of core, app and ui components.
 You may want to change the tag there.
-The same tag you will later need to update in values.yaml of compage's helm chart along with imagePullPolicy set to Never.
+The same tag you will later need to update in values.yaml for helm chart of compage along with imagePullPolicy set to Never.
+You may need to change the `GitHub app configuration` in values.yaml too.
    ```shell
     ./build-docker-images.sh
    ```